qwandor/octopower/README.md

 The repository includes a number of related crates:

 - [octopower](./octopower), a client library for a subset of the Octopus Energy API.
+- [octo-influx](./octo-influx), a tool to import smart metering data from the Octopus Energy API into InfluxDB.

 This is not an officially supported Google product.